rfuzzo/MWSE/docs/source/guides/logging.md

 ```
 The above message will then be written to `MWSE.log` in the following format:
 ```
-[My Awesome Mod | main.lua:6  | DEBUG] my message
+[My Awesome Mod | main.lua | DEBUG] my message
 ```
-The information in the header says that this log message was written on line 6 of the `main.lua` file of a mod called `"My Awesome Mod"`.
+The information in the header says that this log message was written in the `main.lua` file of a mod called `"My Awesome Mod"`.
 All of this information is captured automatically behind the scenes.
 In particular, the mod name will be loaded from your mod's [metadata file](../guides/metadata.md) if it has one.

 ### Writing More Useful Log Messages